Digital Marketing

 Industry Benchmark

 Cost per click varies based on the domain or industry you are in.
-For instance, insurance, education, and legal domains have higher CPCs compared to fashion, travel, and real estate.
+For instance, legal, dental services, and home improvement domains have higher CPCs compared to art, travel, and real estate.

-Here’s an estimate of the average cost per click (in USD) across various industries according to Statista’s figures from May 2021.
+Here’s an estimate of the average cost per click (in USD) across various industries in 2024, according to Wordstream.

 Keyword Competition